-Everyone knows that you can use the Internet to make money off your old things.
+Everyone knows that you can use the internet to make money off your old things.
 It also seems like a thousand new online businesses spring up every day.
-Yet with such a bewildering array of websites available, figuring out where to sell stuff online can be a real challenge.
+With such a bewildering array of websites available, figuring out where to sell stuff online can be a real challenge.

-We’ve made our living selling via the Web for years.
-Over that time, we’ve learned that the best places to do it are . . .
+We’ve made our living selling via the web for years.
+Over that time, we’ve learned that the best places to get started are...

 You might need to use eBay if your garage has no room for your car.

 eBay could well be considered the best place to sell stuff online.
-For starters, it’s second only to Amazon in numbers of active buyers and sellers (nearly 160 million).
-It is well-regulated, charges sellers significantly less than Amazon, and allows you to extensively customize things like your return policy.
+For starters, it’s the third most popular ecommerce site in America, behind only Amazon and Walmart.
+It is well-regulated, generally charges sellers significantly less than Amazon, much easier to get started on than Walmart, and allows you to customize things like your return policy.

 Learn more about the advantages and disadvantages of selling on eBay or jump straight to finding out how it works.